protonx-tf-06-projects/lora-experiment-1/README.md

 - [LoRA Notion](https://exuberant-puppy-021.notion.site/LoRA-Low-Rank-Adaptation-of-Large-Language-Models-b671e47f984f4c5e962f3176084ea819)

-## What did we do in this project?
-We built 4 model....

 ## I.  How to run our pretrained model?
 You just download the ipybn file and run it on Google Colab or on your Jupyter Notebook.